The Damned United: Filming

 Alterations to Elland Road for filming.

-Principal photography ran from 25 May to 2 July at locations in Yorkshire, Derbyshire and Majorca.
+Principal photography ran from 25 May to 2 July at locations in Yorkshire, Derbyshire and Mallorca.
 Chesterfield F.C.'s Saltergate stood in for Wembley Stadium, the Baseball Ground, Carrow Road, and Bloomfield Road.
 Saltergate was chosen because it had not undergone any significant structural modifications since the 1970s, though some repainting work was done by the production team to differentiate the grounds from each other.
-The car park outside Elland Road was dressed to look like the Leeds training ground (until the move to the training facilities at Thorp Arch in the early 1990s, Leeds United's training ground was indeed located right next to the stadium).
+The car park outside Elland Road was dressed to look like the Leeds training ground (until the move to the training facilities at Thorp Arch in the early 1990s, Leeds United's training ground was indeed located next to the stadium).
 Other locations used in Leeds include Headingley Stadium, the former site of Cookridge Hospital, and a linen hire firm in Armley.
 The recreations of the television interviews (based on those conducted on the regional news show Calendar) were filmed at the same location as the originals, these being the Yorkshire Television Studios in Kirkstall Road, Leeds.
 Further exteriors scenes were shot in Armley, Beeston and Adel.
 The training ground used by Derby County was the quarry football pitch which is nearby to the Elland Road Stadium.

 The former Bradford Central Police Station on The Tyrls in Bradford city centre, was used for the interiors of the Elland Road board room, players' lounge and manager's office.
 The building was demolished in 2015.

 During the week of 23 June, filming took place in Scarborough, in place of Brighton.
 Interior scenes were filmed in the Victoria Sea View Hotel and the Esplanade Hotel.
 Exteriors were filmed on the Queens Parade and at nearby Scalby Mills.
 Computer-generated imagery was added in post-production to make Scarborough look like Brighton.
 The Royal Hotel in Scarborough was also used.
-Filming then moved on to Saddleworth before concluding in Majorca.
+Filming then moved on to Saddleworth before concluding in Mallorca.